rebelwarrior/numenera/rules/house-rules.md

 Who speaks first goes first.

 ## Edge and applying Effort
 Rather than the 3 then 2 to apply effort.
 Everyone starts with a -1 on Edge.
 Same effect, easier math.
+Now always 2 to apply effort.

 ## Add _Danger Sense_ to Lives in the Wilderness